silverfuryK/processing-2D-img-depth/README.md

 # processing-2D-img-depth
-creating an effect of depth from 2D images
+creating an effect of depth from 2D images in Processing IDE (java)

 this processing program works by including 2 versions of a any 2d image.